rosell-dk/webp-on-demand/README.md

 ## Related
 * [My original post presenting the solution](https://www.bitwise-it.dk/blog/webp-on-demand)
-* I'm working on a Wordpress adaptation of the solution.
+* [Wordpress adaptation of the solution](https://github.com/rosell-dk/webp-express) - It's on github, but I have submitted it to Wordpress.
+Once it is hopefully approved, you will be able to install it directly from wordpress.
+It is called "WebP Express"

 ## Detailed explanation of how it works